tytydraco/yessleep/out/For_2_years_I_have_been_stalked_by_the_serial_killer_that_mutilated_me.md

 Inside was a picture of a tied up and crying little girl, a piece of paper with coordinates written out upon it, and a copy of an old military action report, detailing when I had no choice but to shoot a 14 year old boy during my military service in Afghanistan, as he had just shot my buddy in the face, and was about to shoot me as well.

-I immediately text 911 as I could not speak, grabbed my firearm, and began heading to the coordinates.
+I immediately text 911, as I could not speak, grabbed my firearm, (a black .357 magnum revolver), and began heading to the coordinates.

-Upon arriving, the police were already swarming the abandoned compound there, finding a dead little girl but no killer.
+Upon arriving, the police were already swarming the abandoned compound there, finding a dead little girl, but no killer.

-Weeks of paranoia and trauma induced hallucinations passed as my tortured mind refused to heal from what had happened before I received my next package.
+Weeks of paranoia and trauma induced hallucinations passed as my tortured mind refused to heal from what had happened, before I received my next package.

-This new package included a picture of two tied up crying girls, coordinates, and now a copy of a report from the Kansas city police department I used to work for before leaving to become a PI that detailed a lawful firearm use where I had no choice but to shoot and kill a man high on meth that was attempting to stab his wife to death with a knife.
+This new package included a picture of two tied up crying girls, coordinates, and now a copy of a report from the Kansas city police department I used to work for, before leaving to become a PI, that detailed a lawful firearm use where I had no choice but to shoot and kill a man high on meth that was attempting to stab his wife to death with a knife.

 Again, upon arriving at the scene, both I and the police were too late.
 The girls were dead, and the killer was nowhere to be found.

 Months then passed of sleepless nights gulping down straight bourbon, constantly peeking out windows, and placing the barrel of my firearm to the side of my head, attempting to build up the courage to commit suicide, before I received the next package.

-This time, the package contained a picture of three tied up girls, coordinates, and a police report detailing the events of when I had no choice but to discharge my firearm upon a convicted pedophile while working a case who had abducted a poor little girl to save her life, killing him, and how no charges were being filed against me for the lawful use of my firearm.
+This time, the package contained a picture of three tied up girls, coordinates, and a police report detailing the events of when I had no choice but to discharge my firearm upon a convicted pedophile while working a case who had abducted a poor little girl, to save her life, killing him, and how no charges were being filed against me for the lawful use of my firearm.
 Also written under the note with the coordinates this time, were the words, 'Three kills makes a serial killer'.

 Again, upon arriving at the coordinates, we were too late.